dedemenezes/parks-and-animals-1880/README.md

 1. As a vistor I can see details about one park ✅
 2. As a visitor I can add animals into a park (create an animal) ✅
 3. As a visitor I can set an animal free (delete from the park) ✅
+4. As a visitor, I can add a chore to an animal (create an animal_chore)